mbideau/gimme-a-man/README.md

 ENVIRONMENT

     DEBUG
-        Print debuging information to 'STDERR' only if var DEBUG='gimme-a-man'.
+        Print debugging information to 'STDERR' only if var DEBUG='gimme-a-man'.

     LANGUAGE
     LC_ALL